 The social studies section of the CTET will test the candidates’ social awareness.
 The social studies section will have 60 questions around the following topics:

-Some key points to remember about the CTET syllabus:
+Some key points to remember about the CTET syllabus 2025:

-Aspirants planning to apply for the 2024 CTET exam should begin by thoroughly reviewing the syllabus.
-The exam consists of two papers: Paper I for primary-stage teachers and Paper II for elementary-stage teachers.
-Candidates aiming to teach at both levels must appear for both papers.
-The syllabus covers key subjects such as Child Development and Pedagogy, Language I, Language II, Mathematics and Science, Environmental Studies, and Social Studies/Social Science.
-Understanding these topics is essential for effective preparation and excelling in the exam.
+Aspirants planning to apply for the 2025 CTET exam should start by carefully reviewing the CTET Syllabus 2025.
+The exam has two papers: Paper I for primary-stage teachers and Paper II for elementary-stage teachers.
+Candidates who wish to teach at both levels need to appear for both papers.
+The syllabus covers essential subjects such as Child Development and Pedagogy, Language I, Language II, Mathematics and Science, Environmental Studies, and Social Studies/Social Science.
+A clear understanding of these topics is key to effective preparation and better exam performance.

 Ans.
 The exam covers various subjects essential for teaching, including Child Development and Pedagogy, Language I, Language II, Mathematics and Science, Environmental Studies, and Social Studies/Social Science.
 Familiarizing yourself with the complete content will help you understand what to expect.
 By reviewing the topics outlined in the syllabus, you can create an effective study plan that targets each area, ensuring you’re well-prepared for the exam.